A FANTASTICAL ONLINE WRITING JOURNEY!

 ~ Josephine Spilka – Asheville NC

-Eight adventurous weekly modules with audio lessons that you can access in our comfortable online "Schoolhouse."
+Eight adventurous weekly modules with audio lessons that you can access in our comfortable online “Schoolhouse.”
 In these simple, streamlined lessons, I will talk about writing and creativity, lead you through meditations to free up your imagination, introduce powerful KaizenMuse Creativity Coaching tools to help you break through creative obstacles, and present exhilarating writing prompts that will get you out of your head and allow a flow of words to burst forth onto the open page.
-You are free to write in any genre - poetry, fiction, memoir, journal, essay etc. Use this class to experiment wildly, write what you want to write, and create your special safe space where you get to be you.
-You will not be told how to write or how to be!
-And you get to decide if you want to share during the conference call.
-(You can move through this course without interacting at all and that's totally fine - it's designed for introverts like me too!)
+You are free to write in any genre and use this class to experiment wildly, write what you want to write, and create your special safe space where you get to be you.
+Again, this is an “evergreen” course, so you will always have access to it.
+You’re free to do it at your own rate and in a way that fits into your unique lifestyle.
+And you can do the course over and over.
+You’ll get to generate new and surprising material every time.

 Thank you so much for this opportunity to learn with you!
 It is an honor!